mihakralj/vyos-extensions/vyos-tailscale/readme.md

 ## Usage

 Once installed and configured, your VyOS router will be a node on your Tailscale network.
 You can use it as a gateway to your local network by advertising routes and enabling `snat-subnet-routes`.
 You can also use it as an exit node to route traffic from other devices through your VyOS router's internet connection.

+For detailed instructions on how to configure your VyOS firewall and NAT rules to work with Tailscale, please see the [Network Integration Guide](network_setup.md).